 Some of them only live up to five years.
 However, others can live up to 25 years in captivity and this depends on their species and habitat.

-How long can snails live without food?
+How long can snails go without eating before they die?

-But according to your query, snails can survive for a week without food.
+Snails can survive for a week without food.

 Are snails born with shells?

 Yes, snails have shells from birth.
 The one and only catch is that newborn snails have shells that are see-through and pliable, but as the snails mature, their shells become opaque and tough.